tgip-work/gitlab-runner/README.md

 - An AWS account
 - An  account on the Gitlab server you want to connect the runner to.
 Could be [gitlab.com](https://gitlab.com/) or an enterprise Gitlab server.
 - A Gitlab project on the Gitlab server.
-If you want to hit the ground running deploying AWS resources using this Gitlab runner you can fork the <a href="https://gitlab.com/scaniadevtools/gitlab-samples/HelloWorld-CF" target="_blank">HelloWorld-CF</a>.
+If you want to hit the ground running deploying AWS resources using this Gitlab runner you can fork this <a href="https://gitlab.com/scaniadevtools/gitlab-samples/gitlab-aws-helloworld" target="_blank">Helloworld AWS sample</a>.

 You should also collect the following information to provide as parameters during the deployment process: